Get exclusive member benefits & effect social change. Join Today

-PDD usually appears in early adulthood.
-According to the National Institutes of Health (NIH), it is more common in males than females (NIH, 2010).
+PPD usually appears in early adulthood.
+According to the Cleveland Clinic, PPD appears to be more common in men than women.

-The cause of paranoid personality disorder is not known.
-However, it is thought that paranoid personality is a combination of biological and environmental factors.
+The cause of paranoid personality disorder is unknown.
+However, researchers believe that a combination of biological and environmental factors can lead to paranoid personality disorder.

-The disorder is found more often in families with a history of schizophrenia and delusion disorders.
+The disorder is present more often in families with a history of schizophrenia and delusional disorders.
 Early childhood trauma may be a contributing factor.

-Your doctor will begin by asking you about your symptoms and history.
-He or she will also conduct a physical evaluation to look for any underlying medical conditions.
-Your doctor may refer you to a psychiatrist or psychologist for further testing.
+Your primary care provider will ask you about your symptoms and history.
+They’ll also do a physical evaluation to look for any other medical conditions you may have.
+Your primary care provider may send you to a psychiatrist, psychologist, or other mental health professional for further testing.

-The psychiatrist or psychologist will conduct a psychological assessment.
-He or she may ask about childhood, school, work, and relationships.
-He or she may also ask you several hypothetical questions.
-This is to gauge how you react to certain situations.
-For example, he or she may ask what you would do if you found somebody’s wallet on the sidewalk.
-The psychiatrist or psychologist will use your responses to make a diagnosis and form a treatment plan.
+The mental health professional will perform a comprehensive assessment.
+They may ask about your childhood, school, work, and relationships.
+They may also ask you how you would respond to an imagined situation.
+This is to gauge how you might react to certain situations.
+The mental health professional will then make a diagnosis and form a treatment plan.

 Treatment for PPD can be very successful.
 However, most individuals with this condition have trouble accepting treatment.
-If an individual is willing to accept treatment, talk therapy or psychotherapy will be used.
+Someone with PPD doesn’t see their symptoms as unwarranted.
+If an individual is willing to accept treatment, talk therapy or psychotherapy are helpful.
 These methods will:

 Combining medication with talk therapy or psychotherapy can be very successful.

-Those who are resistant to treatment for PPD tend to live less functional lives.
+People with PPD who resist treatment may lead less functional lives.
 PPD may interfere with their ability to hold down a job or have positive social interactions.

 Written by: Janelle Martel